mchapman87501/mesa_shape_fingerprinter/README.md

 ## Overview

-This repository intends to hold all open-source code for the Mesa Analytics shape fingerprinter ca. 2010-2011.
+This repository will hold all open-source code for the Mesa Analytics shape fingerprinter ca. 2010-2011.

 ## Building

-The original Mesa code was built with SCons.
-This repository uses CMake 4.0 or later.
+This repository uses CMake 3.31 or later.

+Several build configurations are supported.
+Here's how to build the default (Debug) configuration.

 ```shell
 # To configure a build directory in ./build: